SriHemaN/Workshop-/README.md

 - **Narrow Transistors will have more delay but less area and less powe**r.

 - So **fastercells don't come always free. they come at the penalty of area and power**.

+**HOW TO SELECT THE CELLS?**

+- We need to guide the synthesizer to select the flavour of cells that is optimum for the implementation of logic circuits.

+- More use of faster cells results in bad circuit in terms of area and power and potentially may result in hold time violations.

+- More use of slower cells may result in a sluggist circuit and may not meet the performance.

+- So It is required for us to offer guidance to the synthesizer to pick correct set of cells what do we call it as **CONSTRAINTS**.